mmmarinho/ROS2_Tutorial/docs/source/create_message_package.rst

 The :file:`package.xml` dependencies
 ------------------------------------

 Whenever the package has any type of interface, the :file:`package.xml` **must** include three specific dependencies.
-Namely,
+Namely, the ones highlighted below.

 :download:`package.xml <../../ros2_tutorial_workspace/src/package_with_interfaces/package.xml>`